 The Independent Directors have given declarations that they meet the criteria of independence as laid down under Section 149(6) of the Companies Act, 2013.

-The Board of Directors met 4 (Four) times in the Financial year 2014-15.
-The details of the board meetings and the attendance of the Directors are provided in the Corporate Governance Report.
+The Board of Directors met 6 (Six) times in the Financial year 2016-17.
+The details of the board meetings, attendance of the Directors and the details regarding Committees of the Board of Directors of the Company are provided in the Corporate Governance Report.